-While in Turkey, the work is generally performed in an office environment.
+While in the Syria region, the work is generally performed in an office environment.
 However, the position also requires travel throughout the region, which may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.

-12. START DATE: Immediately, once necessary clearances are obtained.

-13. POINT OF CONTACT: See Cover Letter.
+- 12. START DATE: Immediately, once necessary clearances are obtained. - 13.
+POINT OF CONTACT: See Cover Letter.